Biofluids Laboratory

 Biomedical Optics Laboratory

 Research in the Biomedical Optics Laboratory is concerned with the way light interacts with human tissue and how this interaction can be used for developing novel ways to image physiological processes and anatomical structures, for developing new laser-based optical diagnostic tools, and even for developing new ways to use light in the treatment of disease.
-The lab is a fully equipped, modern optics facility that houses vibration-isolated optical benches, numerous types of lasers and other light sources, state-of-the-art optoelectronic equipment, optical components, computers for conducting numerical simulations and for collecting and analyzing data, and an area for preparing and studying biological tissues and samples.
+The lab is a fully equipped, modern optics facility that houses vibration-isolated optical benches, numerous types of lasers and other light sources, optoelectronic equipment, optical components, computers for conducting numerical simulations and for collecting and analyzing data, and an area for preparing and studying biological tissues and samples.

 Location: Minerals and Materials 114/115